Acne is a prevailing condition of the skin that is quite common among adults, especially in females due to certain hormonal changes

 Cryosurgery - in this process the removal of the skin tag is done by freezing off the tag with the help of a probe containing liquid nitrogen.

 Ligation - The blood supply to the skin tag is interrupted.

-Excision - The skin tag is removed with a scalpel (it is cut out).
+Excision - In excision, the skin tag is removed by cutting it off with a scalpel.

 These procedures need to be performed by skin care professionals.

 Broken blood vessels can be seen as red veins present on the chin, cheeks or the nose.
 Causal factors may include childbirth, pregnancy, use of birth control pills, UV exposure etc. The most common and effective treatment for blood vessel lesions is Laser treatment.
 In Laser treatment, the visible blood vessels are removed by light absorbed by the blood that destroys the vessel.
 The vessel then disappears restoring the skin’s natural appearance.
 Laser treatments are very safe and produce gradual results.
 While large veins may require multiple treatments, smaller ones may only require a single laser treatment.
 This form of treatment is safe and has very few side effects.
 However, temporary discolouration lasting five to fourteen days may be caused due to laser treatment.
 Blistering, crusting etc. of the affected skin may also occur, but usually disappears in a few days.
 Sunscreen must be used on the treated area to hasten the healing process.Milia

 These are the benign lesions that most commonly occur on the face in infants and even mature adults, particularly females.
 They are the pinpoint white spots also known as "milk spots" that does not easily go away.
 At Dermcos Skin Care Clinic these spots are effectively treated.

 These are benign, lesions that are yellow in colour and occur around the eyes in adults, particularly in females.
 They can be a sign of internal problems relating to cholesterol Treatments options are available at the Dermcos clinic.